 - Experiencing withdrawal symptoms as soon as your high wears off, or needing to soothe mental health problems or illness by using drugs and alcohol.

-If you found yourself agreeing to any of these statements, it may be time to seek substance abuse treatment.
+If you agree to any of these statements, it may be time to seek substance abuse treatment.

 What Does Dual Diagnosis Treatment Mean?